-Recently, there has been an increasing interest in developing new distributed scheduling on top of the distributed tree-based routing protocols proposed in the wireless sensor networks (WSNs) literature (e.g., RPL [7] and CTP [8]) to replace the centralized routing and scheduling in industrial WSANs.
+Recently, there has been an increasing interest in developing new distributed scheduling approaches, which run on top of the distributed routing protocols developed for wireless sensor networks (WSNs), such as the Collection Tree Protocol (CTP) [7] and the IPv6 Routing Protocol for Low power and Lossy Networks (RPL) [8], to replace the centralized routing and scheduling in industrial WSANs.
 For instance, the IETF created the 6TiSCH working group to standardize how to use an IPv6-enabled upper stack on top of IEEE 802.15.4e TSCH networks [9].
 Duquennoy et al. developed the Orchestra that allows nodes in the RPL networks to compute their own schedules [10].
 Unfortunately, the stringent reliability and real-time requirements of industrial applications distinguish traditional WSNs from industrial WSANs, that packet lost must become an exception and redundant routes between a source and a destination are essential to meet with guaranteed service.
-Our study shows that the networks relying on the tree-based routing suffer long repair time and insufficient reliability when encountering external interference and node failure.
+Our study shows that the networks relying on the treebased routing suffer long repair time and insufficient reliability when encountering external interference and node failure.

-This paper aims to address the stated scalability and reliability challenges; to our knowledge, it represents the first Distributed Graph routing and autonomous Scheduling (DiGS) solution that allows the field devices to compute their own graph routes and transmission schedules.
+This paper aims to address the abovementioned scalability and reliability challenges; to our knowledge, it represents the first Distributed Graph routing and autonomous Scheduling (DiGS) solution that allows the field devices to compute their own graph routes and transmission schedules in a distributed fashion.
 Specifically, this paper makes the following contributions:

-- We develop a distributed routing protocol that generates and operates with graph routes by extending RPL, the routing protocol for low-power IPv6 networks standardized by the IETF ROLL working group, with minimal changes; - We design an autonomous scheduling approach that allows the field devices to compute their own transmission schedule autonomously based on the graph routes; - We implement our proposed solution and evaluate it on two physical testbeds located in different cities as well as a simulator.
+- We develop a distributed routing protocol that generates and operates with graph routes by extending RPL, the routing protocol for low-power IPv6 networks standardized by the IETF ROLL working group, with minimal changes; - We design two autonomous scheduling approaches that allow the field devices to compute their own transmission schedule autonomously based on the graph routes; the first approach provides shorter end-to-end latency, while the later completely eliminates the scheduling conflicts among different types of traffic; - We implement our proposed solution and evaluate it on two physical testbeds located in different cities as well as a simulator.
 Experimental results show our approaches can significantly improve the network reliability and latency under dynamics.

 The remainder of the paper is organized as follows.
 Section II reviews related work and Section III introduces the background of WirelessHART networks.
 Section IV presents our empirical study and Sections V and VI describe the design of DiGS.
-Section VII presents the evaluation and Section VIII concludes the paper.
+Section VII introduces our conflict deferral scheduling approach.
+Section VIII presents the evaluation and Section IX concludes the paper.